pfmooney/puppet-mit_krb5/README.md

 - krb5\_conf\_owner - Owner of krb5.conf (default: root)
 - krb5\_conf\_group - Group of krb5.conf (default: root)
 - krb5\_conf\_mode - Mode of krb5.conf (default: 0444)

+## mit\_krb5::install

+Class to install Kerberos client package(s).
+This class is included from mit\_krb5.
+If you wish to set the packages parameter, do so before declaring/including mit\_krb5 or use hiera.

+### Parameters

+- packages - Override facter-derived defaults for Kerberos packages (default: undef)

 ## mit\_krb5::realm